RTS2/rts2/scripts/rts2saf/sphinx/offline.rst

  rts2saf_analyze.py --basepath BASE

 does it all quietly writing only to the log file and to the fit result image files.
-The parameter values for the temperature model can be retrievd from the log file.
+The parameter values for the temperature model can be retrieved from the log file.

 Monitoring
 ----------